PandaFalls2004/Minutes_and_Ratings/README.md

 ## Assessment of Missingness

 ### NMAR Analysis
-We believe that the missingness of the *rating* column is NMAR because when looking at the website you can choose to not leave a rating along with a review.
-Since it is up to human choice, people can choose not to submit a rating based off of any random reason or circumstance.
+We believe that the missingness of the *description* column is NMAR because when looking at the website you can choose to not leave a description under your recipe.
+Since it is up to human choice, people can choose not to add a description for any random reason or circumstance.

 ### Missingness Dependency
-We then moved our analysis to help determine the missingness of the column *review*.
+We then moved our analysis to help determine the missingness of the column *ratings*.
 In order to do this we tested if this column depended on *n_steps* and *minutes*.
+For this analysis, we used merged\_dataset instead of our filtered dataset so that we can look at more null values.

+Below are the histograms comparing the distributions of *n_steps* and *minutes* when *rating* is missing and when it is not.
+Minutes had to be filtered so that the histogram would be visible, however we will use the entirety of merged\_dataset in our analysis.
+The distributions look fairly similar in both cases, but this could be a result of the large amount of data we have.

+<iframe src="assets/minutes_histogram.html" width="800" height="600" frameborder="0" ></iframe>

+<iframe src="assets/n_steps_histogram.html" width="800" height="600" frameborder="0" ></iframe>

-First we start with *n_steps* and *review*.
+First we start with *n_steps* and *rating*.

-Null Hypothesis: The missingness of the *review* column does not depend on *n_steps*
+Null Hypothesis: The missingness of the *rating* column does not depend on *n_steps*

-Alternative Hypothesis: The missingness of the *review* column does depend on *n_steps*
+Alternative Hypothesis: The missingness of the *rating* column does depend on *n_steps*

-The test statistc that we used in our permutation test was **absolute difference in means** and our signifigance level was **.05**
+The test statistc that we used in our permutation test was **absolute difference in means** and our significance level was **.05**

 We ran a permutation test by shuffling the *n_steps* column 500 times to get 500 simulations of the mean differences.

+Our p-value was 0.0, so we reject the null hypothesis.
+It seems like the missingness of the *rating* column does depend on *n_steps*

+Below is the histogram of our results:

+<iframe src="assets/n_steps_results.html" width="800" height="600" frameborder="0" ></iframe>

 Our second permutation test was with *minutes* and *review*.